RaymondWang987/FMNet/README.md

 ```

 # demo
 [Donwload]() our checkpoint on NYUDV2 dataset and put it in the checkpoint folder.
+The visualization results will be saved in ./demo/results folder.
 ```
 python demo.py
 ```